latex3/tagging-project/tagging-status/index.md

 - `partially-compatible` The package or class is currently partially compatible, e.g., some parts may not work yet, but with some restrictions it can already be used.
 See comments for details. (**{{t-s | where: "status", "partially-compatible" | size }}** entries across all tables)
 - `currently-incompatible` The package or class is currently incompatible with the tagging code, but we expect it to be updated eventually. (**{{t-s | where: "status", "currently-incompatible" | size }}** entries across all tables)
 - `no-support` This package or class or class is incompatible with the tagging code and we do *not* believe that it will ever be supported. (**{{t-s | where: "status", "no-support" | size }}** entries across all tables)
-- `unknown` The status of this package or class is not known, because there aren't reliable tests yet.
-Help with testing to determine the real status is very much appreciated. (**{{t-s | where: "status", "unknown" | size }}** entries across all tables)
+- `unchecked` The status of this package or class is not known, because there aren't reliable tests yet.
+Help with testing to determine the real status is very much appreciated. (**{{t-s | where: "status", "unchecked" | size }}** entries across all tables)

 To use packages or classes together with the tagging code it is (nearly) always necessary to enable tagging with  `\DocumentMetadata{tagging=on}`.
 However, if a package or class requires other settings there is an explicit remark in the comments column.
 If **package** is mentioned at this point it means that the package itself provides the necessary tagging support and not one of the modules in `latex-lab`.
 If known, **package** will link to the repository used by the package maintainer for tagging support.